tenbonks/nuTROLLA/README.md

 - A vibrant design featuring Synthwave/Cyberpunk colours, and a neon light effect shining down on the page

-- Full CRUD (Create, Remove, Update, and Delete) operations on product database for admin of the site
+- A product management page for Admin, to add and edit items on the site

 - A user can sign up and have a profile, allowing them to save default information to use when checking out